Shifman Mattress Company: History

-In 1985, when Mike Hammer purchased the company from Robert and Burton Shifman, grandsons of Samuel, the company had deteriorated badly.
-Over the next several years, Mike Hammer changed the name to Shifman Mattress Company and instituted several improvements to its manufacturing procedure.
-The design changes had a positive effect on consumers.
+In 1985, Mike Hammer purchased the company from Robert and Burton Shifman, grandsons of Samuel.
+Over the next several years, Hammer changed the name to Shifman Mattress Company and instituted improvements to manufacturing and design procedure.

-In 1994, Mike's youngest son, Bill, joined the team and is currently the company's president.
+In 1994, Mike's youngest son, Bill, joined the company and is currently the company's president.
 In 2008, the company expanded its facility by 40 percent in order to enhance its manufacturing capabilities and meet the growing demand for its mattresses.

-Products
+Products and process

 Shifman Mattresses are two-sided and handmade using techniques including hand-tufting, natural cotton and eight-way, hand-tied box springs.
-Boxsprings are prepared by combining frames built with Canadian Spruce wood (from sustainably managed forests) and hourglass-shaped steel upholstery-grade coils.
+Boxsprings are prepared by combining frames built with Canadian Spruce wood and hourglass-shaped steel upholstery-grade coils.
 The coils are interlaced with Italian twine using Shifman's eight-way, hand-tying system.